Realitaetsverlust/Carbuncle/README.md

 If you don't want to use it because of PHP, that's fine.
 You might want to take a look at protonup, which is written in python.

+## Why is it called "Carbuncle"?
+I recently switched to a naming scheme where I name all my projects after final fantasy summons.
+If you wanna google for "Carbuncle", do yourself a favor and look for "final fantasy carbuncle" to save yourself from unpleasant surprises.

 ## Usage:

 ### Display all releases: